Which Genesis RAW Frozen Recipes Get

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-And lastly, we’re pleased to find a list of both naturally present as well as added nutrients detailed on the company’s website.
+And lastly, although the vitamins and minerals added to this product are not detailed sufficiently here to permit us to judge their quality, we’re pleased to find a list of both naturally present as well as added nutrients detailed on the company’s website.

-Judging by its ingredients alone, Genesis RAW looks like an above-average raw product.
+Based on its ingredients alone, Genesis RAW Dog Food looks like an above-average raw product.

 As a group, the brand features an average protein content of 48% and a mean fat level of 38%.
 Together, these figures suggest a carbohydrate content of 6% for the overall product line.